 Student loans — in moderation — can help you achieve your educational and career goals, but high student loan debt can also impact your future plans, like qualifying for a mortgage to buy a house.

-Your lender is going to look at both your front-end and back-end debt-to-income ratio (DTI) before offering a mortgage because it’s how they determine whether or not you can afford for a mortgage loan.
+Lenders look at your debt-to-income ratio (DTI) before offering a mortgage because it’s how they determine whether or not you can afford a mortgage loan.

 A front-end ratio is also known as the housing ratio.
 This ratio is found by dividing your projected monthly mortgage payments by your gross monthly income (your income before taxes).